-All the exotic butterflies that I use are purchased from commercial butterfly breeding farms located primarily in South America and Indonesia.
+The exotic butterflies that I use for my displays are purchased from Commercial Butterfly Breeding Farms located primarily in South America and Indonesia.
 None of them are captured or killed for my art nor are any of them endangered species.
 With their life spans being approximately three weeks, they flourish in their natural enclosed surroundings.
 The butterflies mate, lay their eggs and soon die a natural death.
 The workers then pick up the butterflies and rate each one for its quality.
 I purchase only the highest quality butterflies that the farms offer,